Schizophrenia: Substance use

 About half of those with schizophrenia use recreational drugs including alcohol, tobacco, and cannabis excessively.
 Use of stimulants such as amphetamine and cocaine can lead to a temporary stimulant psychosis, which presents very similarly to schizophrenia.
 Rarely, alcohol use can also result in a similar alcohol-related psychosis.
 Drugs may also be used as coping mechanisms by people who have schizophrenia, to deal with depression, anxiety, boredom, and loneliness.
-The use of cannabis and tobacco are not associated with the development of cognitive deficits, and sometimes a reverse relationship is found where their use improves these symptoms.
 However, substance use disorders are associated with an increased risk of suicide, and a poor response to treatment.

 Cannabis use may be a contributory factor in the development of schizophrenia, potentially increasing the risk of the disease in those who are already at risk.
 The increased risk may require the presence of certain genes within an individual.
 Its use is associated with doubling the rate.
+Although some studies suggest that cannabis use reduces cognitive impairment, different teams of authors agree that cannabis users with schizophrenia may have already been 'less impaired' prior to cannabis use.